wp-plugins/gallerylink/trunk/readme.txt

 When you view this Page, it is displayed in album mode.
 It is the result of a search for wp-content/uproads following directory of WordPress default.
 The Settings> Media, determine the size of the thumbnail.
 The default value of GalleryLink, width 80, height 80.
 Please set its value.
 In the Media> Add New, please drag and drop the image.
 You view the Page again.
 Should see the image to the Page.

+In addition, you want to place add an attribute like this in the short code.

+[gallerylink effect='nivoslider']

+When you view this Page, it is displayed in slideshow mode.

 Customization 1

 If you want to use MULTI-BYTE CHARACTER SETS to the display of the directory name and the file name, Please upload to wp-content/uproads of directory of WordPress default by the FTP software.
 In this case, please upload the file after UTF-8 character code setting of the FTP software.
 Please upload a thumbnail at the same time.
 It must be created by you.
 Please add the suffix name of -80x80 in the file name, it is the height 80 width 80.